sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

 ```

 This use case would be for creating/modifying multiple resources similarly or following a set logic so that the
 input doesn't grow too big.
-In this case the creation could be done via a set of rule instead of input variables.
+In this case, the creation could be done via a set of rules instead of input variables.
 The `TriggerEntityBulkCreationPayload` would follow the same principle as before and return an _entityBulkCreationProcessId_
 which would then be used in the query to fetch the process.